Jordan Eberle: New York Islanders

-During the 2018 offseason, the Islanders underwent numerous important changes.
+During the 2018 off-season, the Islanders underwent numerous important changes.
 Head coach Doug Weight was replaced with Barry Trotz and captain John Tavares left the team as an unrestricted free agent.
 Eberle entered the 2018–19 season in the final year of his contract but was adamant he was focusing on hockey instead of contract discussions.
 Due to Tavares' departure, Eberle, Barzal, and Lee were expected to become the Islanders' new top line.
-However, Trotz re-designed the top-six so that Eberl was partnered with Lee and Brock Nelson on the second line while Barzal joined Josh Bailey and Beauvillier on the top line.
+However, Trotz re-designed the top-six so that Eberle was partnered with Lee and Brock Nelson on the second line while Barzal joined Josh Bailey and Beauvillier on the top line.
 Eberle struggled to build chemistry with his new linemates and failed to produce at the same level as the previous season.
 He experienced an 18-game goalless drought before being moved to Barzal's line with Anders Lee in mid-March.
 Upon rejoining his former linemates, the three forwards produced 22 points over 12 games.
 As a result of their ongoing success, the Islanders clinched a berth in the 2019 Stanley Cup playoffs for their first postseason appearance since 2016.
 When speaking about the success of the top line, Eberle said: "Since they put me, [Barzal], and [Lee] together the puck has been going in a lot more.
 I don’t know what we finished the season with, but it seemed like we scored every game."
-Eberle concluded the season scoring five goals through the final seven games while the top line trio outscored opponents by a 6-2 margin in more than 122 minutes of 5-on-5 hockey.
+Eberle concluded the season scoring five goals through the final seven games while the top line trio outscored opponents by a 6–2 margin in more than 122 minutes of 5-on-5 hockey.
 Despite finishing the season strong, Eberle still recorded only 19 goals and 18 assists for 37 points, his fewest since the 2012–13 season.
-In contrast to his playoff performance in Edmonton, Eberle was a major contributor to the Islanders' sweep of the Pittsburgh Penguins in the First Round of the 2019 Stanley Cup playoffs.
-He finished the playoffs with nine points in eight postseason games.
+In contrast to his playoff performance in Edmonton, Eberle was a major contributor to the Islanders' sweep of the Pittsburgh Penguins in the first round of the playoffs.
+He finished the playoffs with nine points in eight games.
 Once the Islanders were eliminated, Eberle opted to sign a five-year contract extension with the Islanders on June 14, 2019.